-Being a national web resource supporting the needs of many around the country, the Australian Indigenous HealthInfoNet acknowledges the traditional owners and Elders past and present across Australia, with particular acknowledgment to the Whadjuk people of the Nyoongar nation, the traditional owners of the lands where our offices are located.
+Being a national web resource supporting the needs of many around the country, the Australian Indigenous HealthInfoNet Alcohol and other Drugs Knowledge Centre acknowledges the traditional owners and Elders past and present across Australia, with particular acknowledgment to the Whadjuk people of the Nyoongar nation, the traditional owners of the lands where our offices are located.

-Acknowledgement can take the form of a general recognition of the ‘traditional owners of the land’.
+Acknowledgment can take the form of a general recognition of the ‘traditional owners of the land’.
 Alternatively, more specific recognition can be given to the language group on whose land the event is taking place.
-The Map of Aboriginal Australia, published by Aboriginal Studies Press, has been reproduced here, with permission, to help identify the traditional language group of the area where the event is held.
-The boundaries may not, however, be precise and it would be prudent to confirm that the language group designated is acceptable to local Indigenous people.

 Users of this web resource are warned that it may contain images and/or references to deceased people,